School Calendar 2015/2016 Explanation

 Two issues that are typically a concern in developing a calendar are when the school year starts and when first semester ends.
-The past two years we have ended the semester at Winter Break.
 Ending the semester at Winter Break requires starting earlier in the year.
-We have developed four options for a potential calendar for next year.
+We have developed three options for a potential calendar for next year.

 3. Can revisions be made to the proposed calendar?

 Yes, the committee will look at the results and feedback from the survey.
-Based on that feedback, the committee may adjust the final calendar that will be presented to the school board on Monday, February 11th, 2013.
-The Board will review the recommendation and vote on final approval at that time.
+Based on that feedback, the committee may adjust the final calendar that will be presented to the school board on Monday, February 23rd recommendation and vote on final approval at that time.

 4. Why is the first day and last day a full day now?

-Last year, the Illinois state legislature passed a law that required the first and last day to be at least five hours.
+The Illinois state legislature passed a law that requires the first and last day to be at least five hours.
 This eliminated having those days be one hour or a half-day.
-The day must be at least five clock hours in length.

 5. Why are parent teacher conferences scheduled in February and not at the end of the 3rd Quarter?

 Parent/Teacher conferences were moved to give students ample opportunity to review goal setting, provide adequate time for students who may require interventions before the end of the school year, and to give parents/guardians information on student progress earlier.
 (Please note that parent teacher conference format for elementary, middle school, and high school will remain the same as in previous years.)